Gael-BB/pendulum_ml/README.md

 # Introduction
 The aim of this project is to use deep q learning to teach a cart to balance a pendulum by accelerating back and forward.
-As it will be one of my 3rd year projects at the end of the year, I decided to get started early by experimenting on my own.
+As it will be one of my 3rd year projects, I decided to get started early by experimenting on my own.

 # Description
 Inverted pendulum standing on a cart.
 Pendulum has mass $m$, length $l$, and angle to the downward vertical $\theta$.
 Cart has mass $M$, and horizontal displacement $x$.